TheScriptMaster1/RSZ-Hub/README.md

 # RSZ Hub

-Zyer Hub is a script made for Slap Battles but bad (https://www.roblox.com/games/11251823801/Slap-battles-but-bad)
+RSZ Hub is a script made for Slap Battles but bad, but will support other games too! (https://www.roblox.com/games/11251823801/Slap-battles-but-bad)

 # FEATURES